1876 Ottoman coup d'état: Coup and aftermath

 On 30 May, the students of the Military Academy took action under the command of Süleyman Pasha, and the soldiers in the Taşkışla and Gümüşsuyu barracks were under the command of the Istanbul army commander, Refik Pasha.
 Madrasah students also joined the soldiers.
 Dolmabahçe Palace was surrounded.
 Abdulaziz, who was dethroned, was removed from the palace in a boat.
 In his place, Murad V was declared the Ottoman sultan.

 The ousted sultan, who was detained in Feriye Palace, was found dead on 4 June with his wrists slit.
 Neşerek Kadın Efendi, one of Abdülaziz's wives, died on 11 June.
-Neşerek's brother, Hasan the Circassian, who held these state officials responsible for the events that dethroned Abdülaziz, went to Midhat Pasha's mansion on 15 June 1876 and raided a government meeting.
-He killed the War Minister Avni Pasha and Foreign Minister Mehmed Raşid Pasha.
-He also chased Midhat and Ahmed to kill them.
-5 people were murdered until Hasan the Circassian was caught.
+Neşerek's brother, Hasan the Circassian, who held these state officials responsible for the events that dethroned Abdülaziz, went to Midhat Pasha's mansion on 15 June 1876 and in a murderous rampage killed War Minister Avni Pasha and Foreign Minister Mehmed Raşid Pasha.
+Five were killed until Hasan the Circassian was subdued.
 After this incident, the mental health of Sultan Murad V, who was already depressed, got worse.
-On August 31, a fatwa was taken from the Sheikh-ul-Islam again, and he was dethroned and replaced by Abdul Hamid II.
+On August 31, a fatwa was obtained from the Sheikh-ul-Islam, and he was dethroned and replaced by Abdul Hamid II.

+The period of constitutional rule in the Ottoman Empire, known as the First Constitutional Era, ended only two years later, in the aftermath of the 1877-1878 Russo-Turkish War.
+Sultan Abdul Hamid II outmaneuvered the constitutionalists by proroguing the constitution and parliament.
+The conspirators of the 1876 coup were soon purged, jailed, exiled, and assassinated in the Yıldız Trials as the Sultan consolidated his autocratic regime.